gurkhangura/Windows_Active_Directory_Lab/README.md

 ![Hyper-V VMs Running](screenshots/01_HyperV_VMs_Running.png)

 I created two virtual machines in Hyper-V to simulate a small Windows business environment.
-DC01 was configured as the domain controller and DNS server, while CLIENT01 was used as a Windows 11 workstation for domain login testing.
+DC01 was configured as the domain controller and DNS server.
+CLIENT01 was used as a Windows 11 workstation to test domain joining and domain user login.

 ## Internal Virtual Switch